Beta8397/FreightFrenzy71b/README.md

      - Fix deadlock / make camera data available while Vuforia is running.
      - Update to Vuforia 6.0.117 (recommended by Vuforia and Google to close security loophole).
   * Fix for autonomous 30 second timer bug (where timer was in effect, even though it appeared to have timed out).
-  * opModeIsActive changes to allow cleanup after op mode is stopped (with enforced 2 second safety timeout).
+  * opModeIsActive changes to allow cleanup after op cacheMode is stopped (with enforced 2 second safety timeout).
   * Fix to avoid reading i2c twice.
   * Updated sample Op Modes.
   * Improved logging and fixed intermittent freezing.